ShadiSec/Blog/README.md

 ## 🧱 Why I'm Writing This

 > As I build hands-on projects and learn new skills, I document things I learn to solidify my understanding and contribute back to the community.
-Everything here is practical and beginner-friendly.
+Everything here is beginner-friendly.
 ---